 The final section of the book is on his diet and nutrition philosophy.
 He again denounces most diets as bullshit and noted that in prison, his breakfast typically consisted of porridge, bread and egg; stew, bread and fruit for tea; and pie, cheaps, peas, and sponge with custard for dinner.
 Of course, he also drinks at least a gallon of water a day.

 He then ends the book stating his ambition to knock out a cow with a single blow; a worthy goal if I ever saw one.

 As per the media, in October 2015, it was reported that Bronson had swelled up to 18 stone (252lbs/115kg) after binging on chocolate bars, and decided to go on a diet, stripping the fat off down to 14 stone (196lbs/89kg).
 However he decided that he was too scrawny at that weight and bulked back up to 16 stone (224lbs/102kg).
-His daily routine now consists of 2,000 press ups, 18 egg whites (got to get that lean protein!), soup, and whatever the prison serves for dinner.
+His daily routine now consists of 2,000 press ups, 18 egg whites (see how to get good deals on the cheapest whey protein here!), soup, and whatever the prison serves for dinner.

 In today’s world of soft and weak bodied people, many of us have lost touch with our animal roots.
 Of primal urges, of physical strength.
 While Bronson is certainly no role model, his dedication of fitness in spite of less than ideal conditions should inspire us all.